haftomdesbele/TRANSFER-LEARNING-AND-KNOWLEDGE-DISTILLATION-for-CHEST-X-RAY-CLASSIFICATION/README.md

 ---
 This project uses two powerful and efficient deep learning approaches for chest X-ray classification.
 A combination of Transfer Learning and Knowledge Distillation to create a high-performing and lightweight model.
 This makes the approach particularly suitable for deployment in low-resource healthcare settings, where computational efficiency and reliability are crucial.

-The project implements  NLP tasks  such as tokenization, lemmatization, stop word removal, the Multinomial Naive Bayes algorithm on the Bag of Words model, and model evaluation metrics.

 **Introduction**
 ---
 Deep Learning techniques like CNN come with 2 problems: